When Generic SCM Can't Handle an LA Apparel Supply Chain

 Exactly what you get

 Visibility across the messy apparel chain LA actually runs: fabric to cut-and-sew contractors to the Port of LA to warehouse to drop, with realistic lead times, dye-lot tracking, and alerts when a season is at risk.
-It connects to your inventory management software so stock and incoming align, a warehouse management system for the receiving end, and a business intelligence dashboard so planners see the critical path.
+It connects to your inventory management software so stock and incoming align, a warehouse management system for the receiving end, and a business intelligence (BI) dashboard so planners see the critical path.

 How to choose a developer in Los Angeles